powersecurity/Athena/README.md

 <b> -t / --topvendors</b> -> Display the Top 5 Anti-virus vendor results

 <b> -ip / --ipaddr </b> -> Scan an IP address / Find any malicious samples or domains related to an IP

+<b> -aip / --aipaddr </b> -> Scan an IP address with AbuseIPDB for malicious confidence and past malicious activity related to a specific IP